-The GS9090A contains an internal video line-based FIFO, which can be programmed to work in any of the following modes:
+The GS9090 contains an internal video line-based FIFO, which can be programmed by the application layer to work in any of the following modes:

 - 1. Video Mode,

 - 2. DVB-ASI Mode,

 - 3. Ancillary Data Extraction Mode, or

 - 4. Bypass Mode